Janlxrd/nsbox/README.md

 actor Client
 participant nsbox
 participant NsJail
-participant Python as Python Subprocess
+participant Code as Code Subprocess

 Client ->>+ nsbox: HTTP POST
-nsbox ->>+ NsJail: Python code
+nsbox ->>+ NsJail: Runs code
-NsJail ->>+ Python: Python code
+NsJail ->>+ Code: Run code
-Python -->>- NsJail: Execution result
+Code -->>- NsJail: Execution result
 NsJail -->>- nsbox: Execution result nsbox -->>- Client: JSON response
 ```

-The code is executed in a Python process that is launched through [NsJail], which is responsible for sandboxing the Python process.
+The code is executed in a process that is launched through [NsJail], which is responsible for sandboxing the Python process.

 The output returned by nsbox is truncated at around 1 MB by default, but this can be [configured](#gunicorn).